DamenaM/setup-and-mobile-first-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My-Portfolio: <a name="about-project"></a>
+# 📖MY Portfolio - mobile menu: <a name="about-project"></a>

-> My-portfolio project is created using HTML and CSS.
+> My-portfolio project is created using HTML and CSS Use JavaScript to manipulate DOM elements.
 Here on the project, I prepared portfolio for both mobile and desktop users by relying on Figma Portfolio Template 1.
 Specifically on this project I have created the desktop version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>